kanojiashubham/Encrypted-Password-Manager/README.md

-# Encrypted Password Manager
+# Password Manager

 ## Overview

-The Encrypted Password Manager is a Python-based program designed to securely store and manage your passwords.
+This Password Manager is a Python-based program designed to securely store and manage your passwords.
 It employs strong encryption techniques to ensure the confidentiality of your sensitive information.

 ## Features